univention/univention-corporate-server/doc/README.md

 3. Adjust the URL value to the new changelog document location in the `intersphinx_mapping` variables (English and German language settings) in the release notes [conf.py](./release-notes/conf.py).

+## General Makefile

+In the documentation root directory `doc/` there is a Makefile.
+You can use it to run the Sphinx make targets over all documentation.

+Examples.
+Run the commands from the UCS repository `/doc` directory.

+* Cleanup all build artifacts: `make clean`

+* Build all HTML files: `make html`

+* Build all PDF files: `make latexpdf`.
+Build PDF files requires the full Sphinx Docker image, which is about twice the size of the Sphinx base image.

+### Translations

+All documents in this directory are written in English as their default language.
+Some documents also offer a German translation.

+To check, if your changes to the documentation needs an update of the translation, run `make update-po` from the repository `/doc` directory.
+The command downloads the Sphinx Docker image and updates the PO files for all documents with the translation.

+The default language for the update is German.
+To update the translation for another language, for example French, run `make -C doc -e LANGUAGE="fr" update-po`.

+Other translation related targets are the following:

+* `stat-po` to show translation statistics about translated, fuzzy and untranslated strings.

+* `stat-po-nodocker`: Same as `stat-po` without running the commands in a Docker container.
+This make target requires a Sphinx environment.